peteroupc/peteroupc.github.io/random.md

 In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparently-random principles, starting from a known initial state, or "seed".
 One notable example is a "code", or password, for generating a particular game level in some role-playing games.

 Applications that require seeding usually care about reproducible results.
 Such applications often need to keep not only the PRNG algorithm stable, but also any algorithm that uses that algorithm (such as a game level generator), especially if it publishes seeds (for example, game level passwords).

+<a id=Seedable_PRNG_Recommendations></a>
+### Seedable PRNG Recommendations

-Moreover, which PRNG to use for such purpose depends on the application.
+Which PRNG to use for generating reproducible results depends on the application.
 But here are some recommendations:

 -  Any PRNG algorithm selected for producing reproducible results should meet or exceed the quality requirements of a statistical-random implementation, and should be reasonably fast.
 -  The PRNG's _seed length_ should be 64 bits or greater.
 -  Any seed passed to the PRNG should be at least the same size as the PRNG's _seed length_.

+<a id=Seeding_Recommendations></a>
+### Seeding Recommendations

 An application should only use seeding if--